OmegaAOL/cerulean/README.md

 # Security

 Cerulean stores your handle and password in the registry using AES-256-CBC.
+This is more than safe enough for the forseeable future.

 # Future roadmap